A direct proof of the five element basis theorem: Colorings of Aronszajn trees

 \section{Colorings of Aronszajn trees}

-For the remainder of the paper we fix an Aronszajn tree $T\subseteq 2^{<\omega_1}$ which is coherent, special, and closed under finite modifications.
+Let $2^{<\omega_1}$ denote the full binary tree of height $\omega_1$ with the usual ordering.
+For the remainder of the paper we fix an Aronszajn tree $T\subseteq 2^{<\omega_1}$ which is special, coherent, and closed under finite modifications.
 The tree $T(\varrho_3)$ from \cite{cseq} is such an example.
-Recall that $T$ is {\em coherent} if for every $s,t\in T$ of the same height, say $\alpha$, the set
+Recall that $T$ is {\em special} if it can be written as $T=\bigcup_n A_n$, where $A_n$ is an antichain, for all $n$.
+Notice that this implies that any uncountable subset of $T$ contains an uncountable antichain.
+We will often use this fact without mentioning it.
+Since $T$ is a subtree of $2^{<\omega_1}$, the $\alpha$-th level of $T$, i.e. $T_\alpha$, is simply $T\cap 2^{\alpha}$.
+We say that $T$ is {\em coherent} if, for every countable $\alpha$ and $s,t\in T_\alpha$, the set